vduce/randa-kassis-website/public/interviews/essayistcritics/ec2.md

 I believe the conflict will persist as long as certain actors refuse to acknowledge the need for a genuine, transformative political solution—not a superficial one devised to sidestep the present economic crisis.
 War is not Syria’s only challenge.
 Beyond the horrors of armed conflict, the repercussions are no less severe than the economic collapse afflicting individuals, communities, and the country’s future.

 <b>How do you believe a secular democratic regime—the foundation of your political programme—could provide a solution to the Syrian crisis?</b>
 A secular state treats all citizens equally, regardless of religion or belief—and this is precisely what Syria needs, being a mosaic of diverse doctrines and identities.
 We cannot build an open, inclusive society capable of empowering individuals and communities without ensuring the freedom to choose, free from imposed taboos.

 Of course, I don’t imagine a perfectly neutral state.
 The future Syrian state must acknowledge and respect the country’s varied communities, enabling them to express themselves freely—within the framework of a united Syria.

-<b>How do you believe a secular democratic regime—the foundation of your political programme—could provide a solution to the Syrian crisis?</b>

-A secular state treats all citizens equally, regardless of religion or belief—and this is precisely what Syria needs, being a mosaic of diverse doctrines and identities.
-We cannot build an open, inclusive society capable of empowering individuals and communities without ensuring the freedom to choose, free from imposed taboos.

-Of course, I don’t imagine a perfectly neutral state.
-The future Syrian state must acknowledge and respect the country’s varied communities, enabling them to express themselves freely—within the framework of a united Syria.